How to Grind Coffee Beans at Home

 How to Grind Coffee Beans

-Now that you’ve got your grinder, let’s get grinding.
-Here’s a step-by-step guide for each type of grinder:
+Now that you’ve got your grinder, here’s a step-by-step guide for each type of grinder:

 Blade Grinder

-1. Measure Your Beans: Use a scale or eyeball it.
-About 10 grams of beans per 6-ounce cup of coffee is a good starting point.
+1. Measure Your Beans: For best results, use a scale.
+You need about 10 grams of beans as a good starting point.

 2. Add Beans to Grinder: Place the beans in the grinder.

 3. Pulse: Pulse the grinder in short bursts.
-Shake the grinder a bit between pulses to redistribute the beans.
+Shake it a bit between pulses to mix things up.

 4. Check the Grind: Stop grinding when you reach your desired consistency.
-For French press, aim for coarse; for drip coffee, aim for medium; for espresso, aim for fine.
+For Cafetiere, a coarse grind, like granulated sugar, is desirable; for drip coffee, aim for medium like sand; for espresso, aim for fine.
+However, I wouldn't recommend this method for espresso - you won't be able to get it fine enough.

 Burr Grinder

 1. Measure Your Beans: Use a scale for accuracy.
-About 10 grams per 6-ounce cup.
+About 10 to 20 grams.

 2. Set the Grind Size: Adjust the grinder to your desired setting.
-Coarse for French press, medium for drip coffee, fine for espresso.
+Coarse for Cafetiere, medium for drip coffee, fine for espresso.

 3. Add Beans to Hopper: Pour the beans into the hopper.

-4. Grind Away: Turn on the grinder and let it do its thing.
+4. Start Grinding: Turn on the grinder and let it do its thing.
+Most grinders have a timer so you can achieve repeatability.

 5. Check the Grind: Inspect the grounds to ensure consistency.